vuminhtue/SMU_Deep_Learning_Keras/_episodes/07-Convolution Neural Network.md

 keypoints:
 - "CNN, keras"
 ---
-## Convolution Neural Network - CNN
+## Convolutional Neural Network - CNN

+- CNNs are one type of ANN which utilize the neuron, kernel, activation function.
+- Inputs must be in images (or assumed to be images)
+- Using Forward propagation technique with certain property to process it faster
+- CNNs best for object detection, image classification, computer vision

+### Architecture of CNNs

 ![image](https://user-images.githubusercontent.com/43855029/129609166-4589ffb7-eb89-403b-acfd-fe5c015b3cc7.png)